Trailblazerr1/trailblazerr1.github.io/_posts/2017-01-15-2017-01-15-the-things-we-do-for-love.md

 published: true
 title: The Things we do for love
 date: '2017-01-15'
-subtitle: Books made me do it.
+subtitle: Jaime Lannister was always right.
 ---
 ## The Things we do for love